-If your company was previously trading, HMRC will send a ‘Notice to deliver a Company Tax Return’ after you have contacted your local corporation tax office.
-This must be completed for the corporation tax accounting period prior to it becoming dormant.
+If your company was previously trading, HMRC will send a ‘Notice to deliver a Company Tax Return’ after you have contacted your local Corporation Tax office.
+This must be completed for the Corporation Tax accounting period prior to the company becoming dormant.
 It must be delivered to HMRC online.

 Notifying Companies House

-You do not have to notify Companies House when your company becomes dormant, but you will still have to file a confirmation statement (formerly known as an annual return) and dormant accounts every year.
+You do not have to notify Companies House when your company becomes dormant, but you will still have to file a confirmation statement (formerly known as an annual return) and dormant company accounts every year.

 Dormant company bank accounts

-It is advisable to avoid opening a business bank account whilst your company is dormant.
-If it previously traded, it would be a good idea to close any business bank accounts to avoid any bank charges being applied to the account or unexpected payments being made, both of which would forfeit your company’s dormant status.
-Any incidental payments you may require making can just be paid from a personal account.
+It is advisable to avoid opening a business bank account for a dormant company.
+If it was previously trading, it would be a good idea to close any existing business bank accounts to avoid bank charges or unexpected payments, both of which would forfeit your dormant company status.

 Paying money to a dormant company